Dual curve: General algebraic curve

 The dual of an inflection point will give a cusp and two points sharing the same tangent line will give a self-intersection point on the dual.

+Dual of the dual

 From the projective description, one may compute the dual of the dual:$(x(x'y-y'x),\, y(x'y-y'x),\, x'y-y'x) = (x, \, y,\, 1)(x'y-y'x),$which is projectively equivalent to the original curve $(x(t),y(t),1)$.

 Properties of dual curve

 Properties of the original curve correspond to dual properties on the dual curve.
 In the Introduction image, the red curve has three singularities – a node in the center, and two cusps at the lower right and lower left.
 The black curve has no singularities but has four distinguished points: the two top-most points correspond to the node (double point), as they both have the same tangent line, hence map to the same point in the dual curve, while the two inflection points correspond to the cusps, since the tangent lines first go one way then the other (slope increasing, then decreasing).

 By contrast, on a smooth, convex curve the angle of the tangent line changes monotonically, and the resulting dual curve is also smooth and convex.

 Further, both curves above have a reflectional symmetry: projective duality preserves symmetries a projective space, so dual curves have the same symmetry group.
 In this case both symmetries are realized as a left-right reflection; this is an artifact of how the space and the dual space have been identified – in general these are symmetries of different spaces.